-- 930 OSBA supports legislation that - Allows school districts to recover legal costs for any appeal of a court judgment when no monetary damages were issued by the court.
+• Allows school districts to recover legal costs for any appeal of a court judgment when no monetary damages were issued by the court.

-- 934 OSBA opposes legislation that - Increases a school district's potential liability or increases the damages potentially assessed.
+• Increases a school district's potential liability or increases the damages potentially assessed.

 School-funding factors

 OSBA believes school-funding distribution formulas must be equitable and adequate across Ohio's diverse public school districts.